rbalaji3/rbalaji3/README.md

 ### Hi there 👋

+My name is Rishikesh Balaji and I am a Junior at the University of Illinois at Urbana-Champaign, majoring in Computer Science & Mathematics.
+I previously interned at Gigamon and Wave Computing.
+I am interested in System Programming, CyberSecurity, and Distributed Systems.
+Here are some of my projects.

+- 📫 How to reach me: rbalaji3@illinois.edu
 <!--
 **rbalaji3/rbalaji3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.